-The Studio, Building is Crafting, is an attempt to understand the phenomenological position of human minds, their ability, their duties and most importantly, their relationships between collective minds through making object/objects.
-Through participatory process, this studio will focus on Look vs Gaze, Touch vs. Feel, Hear vs. Listen, Individual vs. Collective.
-They will also be invited to push forward or re-direct the established ways in which modern minds approach matters.
-All that get lost in tracing the truth, The Human Touch, of matters and their creations, will be brought forward through discussion, debate, dialogue, acceptance, rejection, faith and trust.
+The Studio, Building is Crafting, was an attempt to understand the phenomenological position of human minds, their ability, their duties and most importantly, their relationships between collective minds through making object/objects.
+Through participatory process, this studio focused on Look vs Gaze, Touch vs. Feel, Hear vs. Listen, Individual vs. Collective.
+They were also invited to push forward or re-direct the established ways in which modern minds approach matters.
+All that get lost in tracing the truth, The Human Touch, of matters and their creations, were brought forward through discussion, debate, dialogue, acceptance, rejection, faith and trust.

 Crafting as a way of understanding matters, participants will be encouraged to elucidate the term material/materiality through object making/analyzing.
 The principal values of materials and their meaningful translations, bring fourth profound understanding of their positions among other matters.
 How human intervention plays a sublime role in this making, can open doors to see and understand the age-old matters in new ways and perhaps will redefine the strength of Natural mind in the vastness of modernity.